Loading...

 The project manager on my team is an AI agent.
 And it is the best PM I have ever worked with.

 I realize that sounds provocative.
-Bear with me.
 The case for AI project management is not about replacing human judgment.
 It is about eliminating the 80% of project management that is mechanical tracking, scheduling, and reporting -- work that no human enjoys and that AI handles flawlessly.

 Strip away the methodology debates (Agile vs Waterfall vs Kanban vs whatever framework is trending this quarter) and project management comes down to four things: